HonghyokKim/CGPSspatialmatch/README.md

 1) transform data to fit in like cross-sectional analysis.

-2) use each of functions for distacne-matching, GPS estimation, and GPS matching.
+2) use functions for distance-matching, GPS estimation, and GPS matching (DIY)

 Mannuals for each of functions will be doccumentized.